fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 ## Sending an SMS with Node-RED

-Scroll down to the `sendsms` node and drag it into your workspace.
+Scroll down to the `Send SMS` node and drag it into your workspace.

 ![Adding the Send SMS Node to the canva](/content/blog/how-to-send-sms-messages-with-node-red/sendsmsnode.png "Adding the Send SMS Node to the canva")